 - Take a big breath

 - Arch your chest forward and move your head so you are looking at the ceiling.

-"This position is the exact opposite of the hunched over office bod position and will work to counter the extended forward positions [of] office work," says Conway.
+"This position is the exact opposite of the hunched over office bod position and will work to counter the extended forward positions [of] office work," said Conway.

 Look familiar?
 In this image, "the head is forward straining the neck muscles.
-You can also see the arm is stretched out reaching for the mouse," says Wolff.
+You can also see the arm is stretched out reaching for the mouse," said Wolff.

-"[With] good posture, you can see the back is straight and supported by a proper chair," says Wolff.
+"[With] good posture, you can see the back is straight and supported by a proper chair," said Wolff.

 As you sit at your desk, aim for this posture:

 - The ears, shoulders and hips are properly inline.

 - The elbow is bent to 90 degrees, as to reduce stress on the arms and shoulders.

 - Head is upright allowing the neck to be stress free.